 Granting Trust to Office Solutions

-Granting trust to Office solutions means modifying the security policy of each target computer to trust the solution assembly, application manifest, deployment manifest, and document.
-Trust can be granted to the Office solution by either you or the end user.
+Granting trust to Office solutions means modifying the security policy of each end user to trust the solution assembly, application manifest, deployment manifest, and document.
+You can grant full trust to the appropriate files by using one or more of the following options:

 All application and deployment manifests for Office solutions must be signed with a certificate that identifies the publisher.
 Certificates provide a basis for making trust decisions.